progmatix21/Chilka/README.md

 ```

 ## Installation
-Use the provided `requirements.txt` with pip to create the installation environment.
-Then, copy or clone
-this repository to start using Chilka.
+Use the provided `requirements.txt` with pip to create/verify the installation environment.
+Then, copy or clone this repository to start using Chilka.